nyc-fireflies-2015/DreamCatcher/JQueryGuide.md

 Obj.fromForm and Obj.fromLink allow you to get the relevant ajax data from the corresponding DOM elements.

+DreamCatcher.send accepts a data attribute representing the relevant ajax data and callback for the view action to be performed

 You can see examples of their use and the DC framework in lib/assets/JQueryExample

 The framework is comprised of a runner.js a controller.js and a view.js